ThilinaRajapakse/simpletransformers/docs/_docs/13-ner-model.md

 * **model_outputs** *(`list`)* - A Python list of lists with dicts containing each word mapped to its list with raw model output.
 {: .return-list}

+**Tip:** You can also make predictions using the Simple Viewer web app.
+Please refer to the [Simple Viewer](/docs/tips-and-tricks/#simple-viewer-visualizing-model-predictions-with-streamlit) section.
+{: .notice--success}